sameermeher/aws-bootcamp-cruddur-2023/journal/week2.md

 1. **Honeycomb - Instrumentation to adding more custom attributes**
     This was a new tool for me but found it most convinient tool w.r.t.
 Distributed Tracing.
 It's dead simple :)

     Created Spans and multiple sub-spans to trace the route of a request.
-Example below is with creation of 2 spans -
+Example below is with creation of 2 spans-
     ![Spans](../_docs/assets/week-2/honeycomb/1-spans.png)
+    Recent Traces captured -
     ![Multiple Spans](../_docs/assets/week-2/honeycomb/2-multiple-spans.png)

     For adding extra spans with custom attributes, I selected "Create Activity" action wherein, logged-in User could add posts which intiates "Create Activity" action/api in the background.